munificent/craftinginterpreters/book/local-variables.md

 go, so let's get started there.
 In jlox, we used a linked chain of "environment" HashMaps to track what local variables are currently in scope.
 That's sort of the classic, schoolbook way of representing lexical scope.
 For clox, as usual, we're going a little closer to the metal.
-All of the state lives in this new
+All of the state lives in a new struct.
-struct:

 ^code compiler-struct (1 before, 2 after)